iresbaylor/clone-comparer-script/README.md

 7. Run init.sh to create the Python virtual environment.

 You may get an error when installing psycopg2 about needing to install a PostgreSQL package.
-You'll need to find the appropriate package for your operating system.
-On Ubuntu, run:
+Do the following to fix it:

 ```
+# Mac OSX - set the LDFLAGS environment variable
+export LDFLAGS=$(pg_config --ldflags)

+# Ubuntu - install PostgreSQL development libraries
 sudo apt-get install libpq-dev

+# RHEL - install PostgreSQL development libraries
+sudo yum install postgresql-devel
 ```

 8. Install [Maven](https://maven.apache.org/download.cgi) and [Java 15](https://jdk.java.net/15/) to run the comparer tool.
 Make sure both executables are in your path.